AndreiGhiurea/chip8emu-cpp/README.md

 Yet another CHIP-8 Emulator written in C++.

-Wrote this because I wanted to get into the emudev world.\
+Wrote this as an intro for emulator development.\
-It has all instructions implemented, sans sound ofc.\
+It has all instructions implemented, sans sound.\
-Will try to follow up with a NES emulator after I translate this one into Rust (cause I wanna learn Rust).

 ## Usage